rashecl/Bokeh_tutorial/README.md

 ## Serving bokeh apps

-* Locally
+* Locally <br>
-During development, you want to be able to debug to see what happennig on the backend and printed statements that you've coded in.
-This is done using the `--log-level=debug` flag.
+During development, you want to be able to debug to see what's happennig on the backend and printed statements that you've coded in.
+This is done using the `--log-level=debug` flag:

 ``` console
 $ bokeh serve --show --log-level=debug sliders.py
 ```

-* In AWS (development mode)
+* In AWS (development mode) <br>
 First, you will have to setup an AWS EC2 instance.
-You can also link the app to a domain name that you purchased (optional).
+You can also link the app to a domain name that you've purchased (optional).
 These steps are beyond the scope of this tutorial, but you can find an excellent tutorial [here](https://docs.google.com/presentation/d/1Z18wadUskWYdW2iOaX3rypoO1HftaOS-mHw2qHr_sSs/edit?usp=sharing).

-In AWS, you want to allow for connections to your app through the web, which is done using `--allow-websocket-origin` flags.
+In AWS, you'll want to allow for connections to your app through the web, which is done using `--allow-websocket-origin` flags.
 To run the app in AWS, navigate to your bokeh app python script and run something like this:

 ``` console